Boxing Fitness

-In the Oxford English dictionary, the entry under fitness is as follows:
+In the Oxford English Dictionary, the word ‘fitness’ is defined as follows:

 adjective (fitter, fittest) – of a suitable quality, standard or type to meet the required purpose.